Tim Montez

-Tim Montez is an American college baseball coach, formerly serving as head coach of the Jacksonville Dolphins baseball team.
+Tim Montez (born February 11, 1961) is an American college baseball coach, formerly serving as head coach of the Jacksonville Dolphins baseball team.
 He assumed this position prior to the 2014 season.

 Early life

 Montez was a four-year letterwinner as a pitcher at Pepperdine, where he compiled a 19–11 record with three saves.
 He led the Waves to the Southern California Baseball Association title in his senior season, and earned All-Conference honors.
 He was a first round pick by the Mexico City Reds and played two seasons before returning to the United States.
 While redshirting at Pepperdine, Montez coached at Esperanza High School, leading them to a playoff appearance and a 1.86 ERA.